 This third edition of Good Practice in the Early Years includes chapters on current key issues for early years practitioners such as multi-professional working, inclusion, child protection and children's rights and participation.
 As well as exploring key areas of good practice, the contributors explore the dilemmas that can arise from implementing good practice.
 An invaluable resource for all early years and childhood students and practitioners, this guide provides case studies and exercises to encourage readers to develop their understanding and knowledge of good practice in all early years settings.

-A must-have guide for everyone working in the Early Years Foundation Stage.
-Bestselling author Dr Alistair Bryce-Clegg is known for his original and creative ideas and witty and accessible writing style.
-This book does not disappoint!
-It is filled with brilliant ideas and practical approaches to use as an Early Years practitioner, including advice for planning sessions, setting up an engaging environment matched to children's interests and encouraging and developing outdoor learning.
+This fully updated new edition of Best Practice in the Early Years, from award-winning author Dr Alistair Bryce-Clegg, is the must-have guide for anyone working in the Early Years Foundation Stage.
+Using the latest research and up-to-date EYFS framework, this book is filled with brilliant ideas and practical approaches to use as an Early Years practitioner from bestselling author Dr Alistair Bryce-Clegg.
+It includes new and updated advice for planning sessions, setting up an engaging environment matched to children's interests and encouraging and developing outdoor learning.
 With a focus on child-led learning, wellbeing and creating the best environment for all young learners, Best Practice in the Early Years is the perfect tool to evaluate, refine and improve provision in your setting.
-Packed with detailed explanations, thought-provoking questions and inspiring new approaches, this book is a must for all Early Years practitioners eager to ensure their practice is the best it can be for every child in their care.
+Popular with practitioners for its clear explanations, thought-provoking questions and inspiring new approaches, this new edition is a must-have for all Early Years practitioners eager to ensure their practice is the best it can be for every child in their care.

 Recruiting and retaining skilled staff is a long-standing challenge for the early childhood education and care (ECEC) sector.
 OECD countries are increasingly demanding that ECEC staff be highly skilled and highly qualified, but a combination of low wages, a lack of status and public recognition, poor working conditions, and limited opportunities for professional development mean that recruitment and retention are frequently difficult.
 What can countries do to build a highly qualified and well-trained ECEC workforce?
 What is the best route to increasing staff skills without exacerbating staff shortages?
 How can countries boost pay and working conditions in the context of limited resources?
 Building on past OECD work on early childhood education and care, and drawing on the experience of OECD countries, this report outlines good practice policy measures for improving jobs in ECEC and for constructing a high-quality workforce.